 - Two of our majors engage students in co-op experiences – Civil Engineering and Construction Engineering and Management.
 Civil Engineering students can opt to engage in a 26-week co-op program.
 You can read about it here: http://sites.udel.edu/ceeco-op/.

-- Construction Engineering and Management majors have a 26-week co-op program built into their major’s curriculum.
-You can read about it here:http://sites.udel.edu/engr-cem/
+- Civil Engineering and Environmental Engineering majors can opt to engage in a 26-week co-op program.
+You can read about it here: http://sites.udel.edu/ceeco-op/.

 ARE THERE COLLEGE ORGANIZATIONS TO GET INVOLVED WITH?